The Condo Mania Team

 Though dual agency transactions do happen and often end up in a successful purchase, the buyer can possibly be at a disadvantage in several subtle ways.

 - The buyer may not visit all of the properties that could have been of interest.
 The dual agent has a duty to his seller to push the seller’s property, not necessarily suggest other, perhaps better, properties to his client.
 However, a buyer’s agent usually does not have any financial incentive to push one property over another.

 - The buyer may not pay the lowest price possible.
 A dual agent cannot disclose the price the seller is willing to take for the property, so recommending an offer price to the buyer gets to be a dicey situation.
 Many dual agents avoid the whole conversation altogether and simply ask the buyer “what would you like to offer for the home?”

 There are several other situations that could possibly develop into a more complicated matter with dual agency.
 Why not try to avoid those problems by having your own buyer’s agent?
-Your buyer’s agent is paid for by the seller, so having separate representation is free to you, but may turn out to be invaluable.
+Having your own representation may turn out to be invaluable.

 We show all Phoenix condos on our website, and can act as your buyer's agent for any property not listed by our brokerage.
 We're condo, loft and townhome experts with thousands of sales in this category, so contact us when you're ready.

 Though not guaranteed, information and statistics in this article have been acquired from sources believed to be reliable.

 The Fair Housing Act prohibits discrimination in housing based on color, race, religion, national origin, sex, familial status, or disability.

 Information Deemed Reliable But Not Guaranteed.
 The information being provided is for consumer's personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 This information, including square footage, while not guaranteed, has been acquired from sources believed to be reliable.